Dibya12345/react-calculator/README.md

 - Parenthesis support: You can use parentheses to group and prioritize calculations.
 - Reset: Clear the input and result with the reset button.
 - Real-time calculation: The output is updated instantly as you input the expression.
-- iPhone calculator-style design: The calculator UI is styled to resemble the look and feel of an iPhone calculator.

 ## Usage